CylonicRaider/Instant/docs/RUNNING.md

-    If *url* is not specified, the bot exits after initializing the message database and reading logfiles without connecting to any server; this can be used to "convert" log files to databases without the need to run a backend.
+    If *url* is not specified, the bot exits after initializing the message database and reading logfiles without connecting to any server; this can be used to “convert” log files to databases without the need to run a backend.

 **TL;DR**: Installing the `websocket_server` library mentioned in the second